Chapter 21 : Love rule #20

 At about one o’clock, I started to hear voices coming from a few corridors away.
 At last, the families coming to visit their sick daughters.
 Various shoes clacked on the cold floors, and I waited until the noise faded away.
 Trumpleton would be in the dining room, simpering and lying to the visiting families, along with most of the wardens and other healers.
 Those wardens not in the dining room would be stuffing their faces in the staffroom until dinner time.

 I stood up, relieved to finally be doing something.
 The long wait was starting to do my head in.
 I looked around the room and felt a stab of regret at leaving my school books behind.
-They were piled neatly on my bedside table, but I couldn’t take anything with me.
+They were piled neatly on my bedside table, but I couldn’t take anything but a small bag with me.
 A girl carrying bags of books and clothes down the corridor wouldn’t get far.

 I crossed the small room to the door, peering down the corridor nervously.
 Time for phase three: get Lucy and go to reception.